cedarworth/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that create a tree dir
+Command that lists all files and dir separated by commas